pokacyb/Todo-App/README.md

 I used Django as the back end of my first app simply because I wanted to learn more about it.
 I think I will write more apps with it in the future, stay tuned!
 I faced some troubles on the front end side and the app isn't 100 % polished but I'm proud that it's working without issues.
 In the future I'd like to implement users with login.

+I would like to thank Dr. Charles Russell Severance, the University of Michigan, and Coursera for teaching me so much about Django.
+This app although of small scale, wouldn't have been possible without their vast knowledge.

 ### ✨ [Demo](https://todo-app.pokacyb.repl.co/)

 ## Author